-Being able to do laundry on the road in your RV is a game changer.
-This is especially true for those of us who are full-timers.
-But many rigs can’t accommodate a two-unit washer/dryer setup.
-One alternative is a washer-dryer combo for an RV, and that’s our focus in today’s post.
+Being able to do laundry on the road in your RV can be a game-changer, especially for full-timers (like we were for more than 20 years).
+But many rigs don’t have the room to accommodate a two-unit washer/dryer setup.
+One alternative is a washer-dryer combo for an RV, and that’s our focus in this post.

-Our 43′ 2005 Newmar Mountain Aire allows us sufficient room for a full-size washing machine and separate dryer.
-However, we had an RV washer-dryer combo in our first rig, so we’ll also weigh in briefly with our thoughts based on our own experience.
+We’re examining the load capacity of combo units, as well as their washing/drying capabilities.
+We’ll also explore the pros and cons of having a combo unit and the type of RV that may be best suited to a combo laundry system.
+The 43′ 2005 Newmar Mountain Aire we used to travel in allowed us sufficient room for an apartment-size washing machine and separate dryer.
+However, we had an RV washer-dryer combo in the rig we had before the Newmar, so we’ll also weigh in briefly with our thoughts based on our own experience.

 Lots to cover, so let’s get to it!